sidechained/TrainingTheBeagle/Tutorials/_essential/audio.md

 ## Audio Hardware

-This document collects some key information on how to work with audio hardware on the Beaglebone Black under Debian Linux using the ALSA and JACK.
-Mostly, we will work with USB audio (using a small, low-cost USB soundcard), but we also include a section on [audio over HDMI]().
+This document collects some key information on how to work with audio hardware on the Beaglebone Black in Debian Linux using ALSA and JACK.
+Mostly, the focus is on USB audio (using a small, low-cost USB soundcard), but there is also section on using [audio over HDMI](#experiments-with-hdmi).

 #### What are ALSA and JACK?